Supersonic-Sites/Condesa/content/_index.md

         cta_select: true
         img_alt: Special Items & Jewelry
         cta: Learn More
-        desc: Jewels come in many types, the most precious items are not necessarily rings and pendants, but objects that contain unique blessings or notable energies.
+        desc: Jewels come in many types, the most precious items may not be necessarily rings and pendants, but objects that contain unique blessings or notable energies.
         aos_select: true